OdebisiidowuSolomon/Capstone_Project_2-SH_FE_Track-/README.md

 - Imaobong Godwin Ekanem
 - Imoleayo Bisiolu
 - Issa Barakat
 - May Ozohili
 - Ogbu Anthony Chukwuemeka
 - Grace Okome
 - Vincent Mnkhambo

 ## Acknowledgments

-I And My whole Team Would Love To Acknowledge And Appreciate The Entire Sidehustle Team, The Founder And Also Our Mentors Mr Damilare And Mr Faruq.
+At This Point I And My whole Team Would Love To Acknowledge And Appreciate The Entire Sidehustle Team, The Founder And Also Our Mentors Mr Damilare And Mr Faruq.
 Thanks For Providing This Opportunity To Learn And Grow.
 Thanks